Ibsen Nelsen Explained

 Children:4

-On October 2, 1919, Ibsen Andreas Nelsen was born in Ruskin, Nebraska, to Julius Nelsen, a Danish-born carpenter.
-During the Dust Bowl, his family left the plains to settle in Medford, Oregon.
-There, Nelsen attended high school, while learning carpentry and cabinetry from his father.
-He joined the Army following the United States' entry into World War II and was deployed to the southwest Pacific Theater, where he was promoted to the rank of captain.
-He received the Purple Heart and Bronze Star for his actions during the war.
+On October 2, 1919, Ibsen Andreas Nelsen was born in Ruskin, Nebraska, to a family of Danish immigrants.
+At twelve, he began learning carpentry and cabinetry while working for his father Julius Nelsen, the owner of a construction firm.
+During the Dust Bowl, his family fled the plains to settle in Medford, Oregon.
+There, Nelsen attended high school.
+He joined the Army following the United States' entry into World War II and was deployed to the southwest Pacific Theater, seeing combat as an infantryman in New Guinea.
+He was promoted to the rank of captain, and received the Purple Heart and Bronze Star for his actions during the war.

 Architecture career

-Following the war, he attended college at the University of Oregon with the support of the G.I.
+Following the war, Nelsen attended the University of Oregon with the support of the G.I.
 Bill provisions.
-He graduated from the university with a Bachelor of Architecture degree in 1951, and moved to Seattle, Washington, where he was briefly employed as a draftsman by the firm Naramore, Bain, Brady & Johanson.
-Later the same year, he transferred to Morrison–Knudsen, where he worked as a designer until leaving the company in 1952.
+He graduated with a Bachelor of Architecture degree in 1951, and moved to Seattle, Washington, where he was briefly employed as a draftsman by the firm Naramore, Bain, Brady & Johanson.
+Later that year, he transferred to Morrison–Knudsen, where he worked as a designer until leaving the company in 1952.
 He opened his own architectural practice in the University District the following year, shortly afterwards partnering with Russell Sabin to form the firm Nelsen & Sabin.
 Together, they designed the Regrade Investors Building in Seattle and a Latter Day Saints chapel in Mountlake Terrace, Washington.
-In 1961, they designed the Benjamin Weeks House in Seattle, Washington, for which they earned an Honor Award from the Seattle chapter of the American Institute of Architects.
+In 1961, they designed the Benjamin Weeks House in Seattle, Washington, for which they earned an Honor Award from the Seattle chapter of the American Institute of Architects (AIA).
 Gordon Bennett Varey joined the firm in 1961, leading to its rebranding as Nelsen, Sabin, & Varey.
 From 1956 to 1965, Nelsen taught as an assistant professor at the University of Washington.

 Personal life